 Clinical Presentation of Urticaria, Angioedema and Food Allergies

 Patients with urticaria usually present with skin wheals that are red in color, well-circumscribed, and very itchy.
 These lesions come and go rapidly.
-In some cases, the cause of the urticaria can be identified such as the ingestion of a certain food the patient is known to be allergic to, exposure to some plants in the wild, or previous history of systemic lupus erythematosus.
-Patients might have urticaria as an allergic reaction to certain drugs such as penicillins, cephalosporins, nonsteroidal anti-inflammatory drugs, or antiepileptic medications.
-Exposure to new pets, the use of new skin-care products or recent history of an upper respiratory tract infection can be also elicited in patients with urticaria.
+In some cases, the cause of the urticaria can be identified, such as the ingestion of a certain food the patient is known to be allergic to, exposure to some plants in the wild, or a previous history of systemic lupus erythematosus.

 Patients with urticaria-related angioedema have a very similar presentation to simple urticaria but with more diffuse swelling that is localized deeper in the skin.
 The family history of angioedema might be positive in the hereditary forms of the disease.
 Patients might present with stridor and difficulty breathing due to the involvement of the throat.
 The most common trigger of angioedema is trauma, especially with dental procedures.
 Emotional stress has been also described as a possible cause of an episode of angioedema in some patients.